 Still, there are several different kinds of liquid investments, so let’s explore what they are and how they work.

 What are liquid investments?
-8 ways to keep cash on hand
+8 types of liquid investment

 What is a liquid investment?

 A liquid investment is an investment that you can easily convert to cash without experiencing a significant impact.
-By low impact, I mean it doesn’t take a lot of time or energy to convert your assets to cash.
+Low impact means that it won’t take much time or energy to convert your assets to cash.